tableau/hyper-db/website/docs/sql/syntax.md

 to write string constants.

-A dollar-quoted string constant consists of a dollar sign (`$`), an optional “tag” of zeroor more characters, another dollar sign, an arbitrary sequence of characters that makes up the string content, a dollar sign, the same tag that began this dollar quote, and a dollar sign.
+A dollar-quoted string constant consists of a dollar sign (`$`), an optional “tag” of zero more characters, another dollar sign, an arbitrary sequence of characters that makes up the string content, a dollar sign, the same tag that began this dollar quote, and a dollar sign.
 For example, here are two different ways to specify the string “Dianne's horse” using dollar quoting: